Kennedy Yanko

 Photo by Antoine "Noemad" Reid

-In 2024 the artist’s work was included in Gazing Bodies, CF Hill, Stockholm (SE); In an effort to be held, The Shepherd, Detroit (MI); Stories that need to be told, Firestorm Collection, Stockholm (SE); The Beauty of Diversity, Albertina Museum, Vienna (AT); and Giants: Art from the Dean Collection of Swizz Beatz and Alicia Keys, which traveled to the Brooklyn Museum (NY); the High Museum, Atlanta (GA); and is now on view at the Minneapolis Institute of Art (MN) until July 2025.
+and Intimacy of Throes, Art Basel Meridians, Miami Beach (FL).
+In 2024 the artist’s work was included in Grazing Bodies, CF Hill, Stockholm (SE); In an effort to be held, The Shepherd, Detroit (MI); Stories that need to be told, Firestorm Collection, Stockholm (SE); The Beauty of Diversity, Albertina Museum, Vienna (AT); and Giants: Art from the Dean Collection of Swizz Beatz and Alicia Keys, which traveled to the Brooklyn Museum (NY); the High Museum, Atlanta (GA); and the Minneapolis Institute of Art (MN).
 In 2023 Yanko unveiled two public sculpture commissions: Crystallized Tears at Arkansas State Park, Little Rock; and Tilted Lift, Museum of Contemporary Art, Detroit (MI).
 In 2021 Yanko was Artist-in-Residence at the Rubell Museum, Miami (FL).

 Her work is in numerous public and private collections, including Albertina Museum, Vienna (AT); the Brooklyn Museum (NY); Bunker Artspace, West Palm Beach (FL); Firestorm Foundation, Stockholm (SE); Rubell Museum, Miami (FL); Museum of Fine Arts, Boston (MA); Pérez Art Museum, Miami (FL); Ståhl Collection, Norrköping (SE); and The Norton Museum, West Palm Beach (FL), among others.